Accessibility Statement for the North Sea Transition Authority

 The content listed below are non-accessible for the following reasons.

-13. The homepage has an issue as the keyboard user has to tab through the video to reach the Pause button.
-This fails WCAG 2.2 success criterion WCAG 2.4.7 Focus Visible.
-We plan to fix the issue in November 2024.
+9. The homepage has video content in an iFrame which has a tabindex =-1 value.
+This fails WCAG 2.2 success criterion 2.1.1: Keyboard.
+We plan to fix the issue in March 2025.

 Microsoft PowerBI Applications

-Our Microsoft PowerBI Applications fail to meet WCAG 2.2 success criterion 1.1.1 (non-text content).
-We plan to have the applications converted by December 2024.
+Our Microsoft PowerBI Applications fail to meet WCAG 2.2 guidlines.
+We plan to have the applications converted by October 2025.
 When we publish new content, we’ll make sure our use of documents applications meets accessibility standards.

 Below are the accessibility issues for PowerBi: